rain-on/pantheon/docs/Tutorials/Create-Private-Network.md

 ## Stop Nodes

-When finished using the private network, stop all nodes using ++ctrl+c++ in each terminal window.
+When finished using the private multicaster, stop all nodes using ++ctrl+c++ in each terminal window.

 !!!tip
-    To restart the private network in the future, start from [4.
+    To restart the private multicaster in the future, start from [4.
 Restart First Node as Bootnode](#4-restart-first-node-as-bootnode).